RavjotD/LittleLemonCapstone/README.md

 ```
 This will open the project in VS Code.

-## Step 4: Create and Activate a Virtual Environment
+4. Create and Activate a Virtual Environment
 It’s highly recommended to create a virtual environment to keep your project dependencies isolated.

 Activate the included virtual enironment using: